-In my youth, I’d often listen (albeit bored and reluctantly) to my father and his colleague author Warren Bennis conversing on the phone about their work in leadership studies, as they hashed out how “leadership is the capacity to translate vision into reality”.
-A bit heady for me at the time, yes, but the idea that leadership is more about achieving a vision than just telling people what to do, stuck with me.
-What on earth does that have to do with boating, you might ask?
+As I kid, I’d often get cornered in a stuffy, fluorescent-lit office while my father and his colleague author Warren Bennis discussed their work in corporate leadership studies in great detail, hashing out how “leadership is the capacity to translate vision into reality”.
+A bit heady for me at the time, but the idea that leadership is more about achieving a vision than just telling people what to do, stuck with me.
+What on earth does that have to do with boating you might ask?
 Well, for one, the captain of a boat is perhaps one of the most palpable forms of a leader imaginable.
 They must be able to share and communicate the vision (for example, the vessel’s intended course) quickly and efficiently, with no confusion.
 If they can’t use proper boating terms (such as “20 degrees to starboard, full steam ahead”) effectively, certainly the vision (direction) will not become reality.
-More importantly, the boat may sink!
+More importantly, the boat may sink.

 Why Is Correct Boat Terminology Important?

 Speaking the right language is essential for success.
 There are very good reasons why sailors and experienced boaters refer to the right side of a boat as the starboard side and the left side as the port side.
 But why not just say right and left?
 Simply put: it eliminates potential confusion.
 Calling one designated side of a boat the starboard side, and the other the port side, makes the references independent of the direction and the orientation of the vessel.
 This in turn helps captains and crew (and passengers on recreational boats) react faster to real world scenarios.